-This particular insight is one of the most critical supply chain KPIs for businesses operating in a multitude of sectors.
+This particular insight is one of the most critical supply chain KPIs and metrics for businesses operating in many sectors.
 The perfect order rate measures the success of your ability to deliver orders incident-free, which will ultimately help you iron out issues such as inaccuracies, damages, delays, and inventory losses.
-The higher the perfect order rate, the better, because this KPI has a direct impact on your customer retention and loyalty levels.
+The higher the perfect order rate, the better because this KPI directly impacts your customer retention and loyalty levels.

 4. Days Sales Outstanding (DSO)

-The days sales outstanding (DSO) KPI measures how swiftly you are able to collect or generate revenue from your customers.
+The days sales outstanding (DSO) KPI measures how swiftly you can collect or generate revenue from your customers.

-Essentially, a low, or healthy, DSO number means that it takes a business fewer days to collect its accounts receivable.
+Essentially, a low or healthy DSO number means that it takes an organization fewer days to collect its accounts receivable.
 A higher DSO level demonstrates that a company is selling its product to customers on credit and taking longer to collect revenue in a tangible sense, which can stunt cash flow and minimize profits in the grand scheme of things.
 By calculating this often, you'll be able to collect revenue faster and more efficiently, which will help boost your bottom line in the long run.

 5. Inventory Turnover